bdolan55/CI_PP1_DND/README.md

 The website was tested on the following devices:
 - Redmi Note 11 Pro 5G
 - Lenovo Ideapad Flex 5
-- Apple Mac Desktop

-In addition, the website was tested using Google Chrome Developer Tools Device Toggeling option for all available device options.
+The website was also tested using Google Chrome Developer Tools Device Toggeling option for all available device options.

 ### Browser compatability
 The website was tested on the following browsers:
 - Google Chrome
 - Mozilla Firefox
 - Microsoft Egde

-### Testing user stories

 ## Bugs